-The Swiss-origin Accu-Swiss watches employ ETA and Sellita automatic and quartz movements, whereas the most affordable watches come with movements produced by Miyota.
+The Swiss-origin Accu-Swiss watches employ ETA and Sellita automatic and quartz movements, whereas affordable watches come with movements produced by Miyota.

 However, many customers have found the basic Miyota quartz movements to be below-par, considering the overall quality of Bulova itself.
 Thus, the lower-end wristwatches, which, obviously, cost significantly less than others, are not as appreciated.

-Simple and classic Bulova watches can cost you between $100-$200.
-The major part of the Harley-Davidson collection, which is neither of them but rather fashion-oriented with a world-known name stamped on them, is priced about the same.
+For example, simple and classic Bulova watches cost around $100-$200.
+The major part of the Harley-Davidson collection, which is neither of them but rather fashion-oriented with a world-known name stamped on it, is priced about the same.

 Chronograph-featured quartzes and cheaper automatics cost anywhere between $200-$300.
 When adding a skeletonized look and a bit of visual flair, the value reaches $400-$500.

-The flagships of Bulova, the Precisionist and CURV, are priced at $500-$700.
+The flagships of Bulova, the Precisionist and CURV lines, are priced at $500-$700.
 Older models are available for a couple of hundred less.

 Concluding the prices, Bulova watches cost conveniently between $100-$700, making them accessible for a broad segment of buyers.